 (B) The aggregate tax liability for the year of expatriation and the 5 preceding tax years was less than $25,000.

 (C) Taxpayer must not have filed a U.S. income tax return as a U.S. citizen.

 As with the Streamlined Filing Compliance Procedures, no non-compliance penalties will be imposed on the outstanding tax liability shown on the tax returns submitted.

 One of the main considerations comes down to how soon you would like to resolve the non-compliance (from a U.S. tax reporting perspective) and give up your citizenship.

-The Streamlined Filing Compliance Procedures require that you file income tax returns for the most recent 3 delinquent tax years (assuming that you can meet the eligibility requirements).
-As of today (November 1, 2019), these 3 tax years would be 2016 to 2018.
+The Streamlined Foreign Offshore Procedures require* that you file income tax returns for the most recent 3 delinquent tax years (assuming that you can meet the eligibility requirements).
+As of today (November 1, 2019**), these 3 tax years would be 2016 to 2018.
 To avoid being hit by condition (3) of the expatriation tax rules mentioned above, you will have to continue to file tax returns for 2019 and 2020 before you can renounce your citizenship in 2021 (you will also have to file a tax return for 2021).

 The Relief Procedures for Certain Former Citizens allows individuals to renounce citizenship before addressing the non-compliance.
 In addition, unlike normal filing or the Streamlined Filing Compliance Procedures, a social security number is not required to perform income tax or other information reporting.